hash2004/Advanced-Visualization-D3.js/README.md

 ## WARNING
 The web application of the project is unoptimized right now.
 Lags are expected.
 To view the graphs seamlessly, open induvisual JS files for each.

+## Licence
+This project is licensed under the [MIT License](https://opensource.org/license/MIT)- see the LICENSE file for details.